yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 4/README.md

 Compartmental epidemiological models (SIR, SEIR, and their variants) translate biological and social processes into differential equations.
 Every parameter in those equations — transmission rate, recovery rate, drug efficacy, vaccine protection — is estimated from real-world data that is noisy, context-dependent, and often comes from different populations or time periods than the one being modelled.

-**Phase 2** extracts these parameters from scientific papers using LLMs. **Phase 3** fills gaps using RAG and LLM inference.
+**Phase 2** extracts these parameters from scientific papers using LLMs. **Phase 3** fills gaps using Rule-Based Retrieval and LLM inference.
 But even after filling, the extracted values are point estimates: single numbers.
 In reality, β = 0.3 means "somewhere around 0.3".
 Phase 4 converts those point estimates into **probability distributions** and asks: given that uncertainty, how much do model predictions vary?

 This is standard practice in infectious disease modelling (e.g. Morris sensitivity analysis, Latin Hypercube Sampling).
 What is novel in this pipeline is doing it **automatically from LLM-extracted parameters** across 30 heterogeneous disease models.